How do you actually find out if you are allergic to something?

 Patch testing is another type of skin test.
 This can be helpful to test for contact dermatitis reactions to things like metals or plants.
 A patch with the suspected allergen(s) is applied to the skin and left for a longer period (48 hours) to see whether it causes a skin reaction.

 Oral food challenges (or antibiotic challenges) are really the ultimate test.
 The best way to know if you are allergic something is to actually eat it and see if you have a reaction.

 We’ve been through a few of these now.
-Five oral food challenges and one antibiotic challenge so far.
+Eight oral food challenges and one antibiotic challenge so far.
 Some have been successful (milk in baked goods and one type of penicillin) and others haven’t been (I’m looking at you, cow’s milk and peanuts).

 What does an oral challenge involve?

 Unless your specialist has told you otherwise, and has given you very clear instructions, oral food challenges should be done under medical supervision.
-We have always had challenges done as an inpatient at our local hospital.
+We have challenges done as an inpatient at our local hospital.
 Sometimes challenges can be done in the specialist’s office, but there should always be appropriate emergency medical care available in case you have a serious reaction.